fabiopallini/ps1-graphics-demo/README.md

   ```console
   dosbox -conf dos.conf
   ```

+## Add License
-  3. (only if you want to burn a cd-rom to play on real ps1) Patch the iso with DiscPatcher.exe, the program can be found inside cdrom folder, select PSX console and Europe region
+  if you want to burn a cd-rom to play on real ps1, patch the iso with DiscPatcher.exe, the program can be found
+  inside cdrom folder, select PSX console and Europe/American/Japane region

 ## Play
   - Move the character with d-pad buttons